Implicit transaction costs and the fundamental theorems of asset pricing: First fundamental theorem under transaction costs

 and we refer to Guasoni \textit{et. al} (2010) for more details on this latter equation.
-Now, since $V_{T}^{Z^1}$ is bounded in $L^0$ we have that the Stieltjes integrals $\int_{0}^{t}M(s,0)dZ^1_{s}$ and $\frac{1}{2}\int_{0}^{T}\tilde{P}(s,0)dZ^1_{s}$ are bounded in $L^0$, and thus also $||Z^1|||_{T}$ is bounded in $L^0$.
-The final result then follows. \begin{remark} It is worth mentioning here that transaction costs cannot be avoided by following a continuous trading strategy of bounded variation.
-That is, the frictions cannot be avoided with smarter (smooth) trading strategies.
-The best that the investor can do when trading in a market with transaction costs is to use continuous trading strategies of bounded variation to avoid the price impact (\c{C}etin et.al (2004) and Bank and Baum (2004)) and the bid-ask spread impact.
+Note that in Guasoni \textit{et. al} (2010) it is assumed that $M(T,0)Z^1_{T}-M(0,0)Z^1_{0}$ is equal to zero.
+Now, since $V_{T}^{Z^1}$ is bounded in $L^0$ we can prove similarly as in the above lemma that also the set containing the elements $||Z^1||_{T}$ with $Z^1$, $\alpha$-admissible, continuous and of bounded variation is bounded in $L^0$. \begin{remark} It is noteworthy mentioning here that implicit transaction costs cannot be avoided by following a continuous trading strategy of bounded variation.
+That is, the transaction costs cannot be avoided with smarter (smooth) trading strategies.
+The best that an investor can do when trading in a market with transaction costs is to use continuous trading strategies of bounded variation to avoid the price impact (Bank \& Baum (2004) and \c{C}etin et.al (2004)).
 This is because these trading strategies induce no path dependency in the evolution of the stock prices.
-Hence, splitting orders into infinitesimal smaller ones reduces price and the bid-ask spread impact. \end{remark} The following compactness lemma for general (not only c\'agl\'ad) predictable, of bounded quadratic variation processes satisfying Definition (\ref{tradin}) is similar to that obtained by Campi and Schachermayer (2006) and Guasoni (2002) for predictable bounded variation processes. \begin{lemma} Let $Z^{1}_{n}$ be a sequence of bounded quadratic variation, predictable admissible processes.
-Suppose further that $M(\cdot,0)+\frac{1}{2}\mbox{sgn}(\Delta Z^1_{\cdot})P(\cdot,0)$ satisfies NFLVR.
-Then, there exists a sequence $\mathbb{Z}^{n}\in convex(Z^1_{n},Z^1_{n+1},...)$ such that $\mathbb{Z}^n$ converges a.s $\omega$ for each $t\in[0,T]$ to a process $\hat{W}$ which is adapted, c\'agl\'ad of bounded variation and has zero quadratic variation. \end{lemma} \begin{proof} By assumption $Z^{1}_{n}$ are predictable of bounded quadratic variation processes.
-A classical result (see \c{C}etin \textit{et. al} (2004)) then shows that $Z^{1}_{n}$ can be obtained as the a.s. pointwise limit, as $m\rightarrow\infty$, of the following process
+Hence, splitting a large trade into infinitesimal smaller ones reduces the price impact. \end{remark} The following compactness lemma for $\alpha$-admissible trading strategies is similar to that obtained by Campi \& Schachermayer (2006) and Guasoni (2002) for predictable of bounded variation processes. \begin{lemma} Let $Z^{1}_{n}$ be a sequence of $\alpha$-admissible trading strategies.
+Suppose further that $M(\cdot,0)$ satisfies NFLVR.
+Then, there exists a sequence $\mathbb{Z}^{n}\in convex(Z^1_{n},Z^1_{n+1},...)$ such that $\mathbb{Z}^n$ converges a.s. $\omega$ for each $t\in[0,T]$ to a process $\hat{W}$ which is adapted, c\'agl\'ad with finitely many jumps, and has bounded variation and zero quadratic variation. \end{lemma} \begin{proof} By assumption $Z^{1}_{n}$ are predictable of bounded quadratic variation processes.
+We can then use the result in \c{C}etin \textit{et. al} (2004) again, to show that $Z^{1}_{n}$ can be obtained as the a.s. pointwise limit, as $m\rightarrow\infty$, of the following process